reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.5 =
+* Fixed:      Too many CSS tweaks to list, due to last build.
+* Fixed:      Sortable and Sorter fields now sort without page scroll when page size is under 782px.
+* Fixed:      Hint icon defaults to left position when screen size is under 782px.
+* Fixed:      `permissions` argument for fields and sections erasing saved field data.
+See #1231

 = 3.2.9.4 =
 * Modified:   Woohoo!
 Nearly fully responsive.
 Yanked out all SMOF and NHP field customizations.
 Lots of little fixes on all browser screens.
 This will also greatly benefit Metaboxes and other areas of Redux.
 * Fixed:      In dev_mode panel CSS was being loaded 2x.